 - Christmas/New Year flexible short breaks are subject to availability, bookable from approx. eight weeks in advance.
 One week bookings taken for the festive period all year round.

 Cromer is called the gem of the Norfolk Coast and you can understand why when you visit.
 A town steeped in its Victorian heritage, every corner reveals a beautiful building or church and the coastline stretches for miles.
-The iconic Cromer Pier, houses a gift shop, restaurant, the lifeboat and of course Pavilion Theatre, the last remaining pier in the world that hosts an iconic Seaside Special, a ‘proper’ variety show, as well as numerous shows all year round.
+The iconic Cromer Pier houses a gift shop, restaurant, the lifeboat and of course the Pavilion Theatre, the last remaining pier in the world that hosts an iconic Seaside Summer and Christmas Special, a ‘proper’ variety show, as well as numerous shows all year round.

 The town is full of independent shops, cafes and eating places, as well as some big name shops and out of town stores; explore from end to end and there’s nothing you can’t buy here.